jluttine/jluttine.github.io/posts/how-to-blog-with-jupyter-ipython-notebook-and-nikola.md

 # Deploy to GitHub pages

-Because the compiled website is static, there are lots of options where to serve your website.
-GitHub is a convenient place to deploy, so here are basic instructions for that.
-But you could use any other location and define your own `DEPLOY_COMMANDS` in `conf.py` to be used when running `nikola deploy`.
-For GitHub pages, you can use `nikola github_deploy` and define a few parameters:
+Because the compiled website is static, there are lots of options where you can serve your website.
+GitHub is a convenient place to deploy, so here are basic instructions for that, but you could use any other location and define your own `DEPLOY_COMMANDS` (in `conf.py`) to be used when running `nikola deploy`.
+For GitHub pages, you can use `nikola github_deploy` after defining a few
+parameters:

     GITHUB_SOURCE_BRANCH = 'master'
     GITHUB_DEPLOY_BRANCH = 'gh-pages'